Resource managers often leverage Excel templates for capacity planning. Should they?

 Many project managers rely on spreadsheets to support them in their resource planning, and not without reason.
 Spreadsheets are familiar and most of us have been working with them for years.
 That said, when it comes to capacity planning for big or important projects, spreadsheets have some real drawbacks.

 Your employees are human, and when they are busy or stressed they are prone to making mistakes.
 Using a capacity planning spreadsheet, employees can easily add incorrect data, enter a typo, or accidentally replace a formula with a static value, rendering a calculation useless.

 Spreadsheets use up time

-You and your employees probably spend a fair amount of time comparing and cross-checking timesheets, reports and other documentation.
+A resource planning Excel sheet is not ideal because you and your employees probably spend a fair amount of time comparing and cross-checking timesheets, reports and other documentation.
 In addition, you often have to enter data multiple times across several documents.